d12frosted/elpa-mirror/stable-melpa/string-inflection-readme.txt

             '(lambda ()
                (local-set-key (kbd "C-c C-u") 'string-inflection-java-style-cycle)))

-You may also consider setting `string-inflection-skip-backward-when-done' to `t' if you don't like `string-inflect' moving your point to the end of the word
+You can also set `string-inflection-skip-backward-when-done' to `t' if you don't like `string-inflect' moving your point to the end of the word.